Best Steakhouses in New York (2026)

 Our ranked concierge guide to the best steakhouses in NYC for 2026, from the Peter Luger benchmark to COTE and the modern downtown chophouses.

-New York invented the American steakhouse, and it still sets the standard for the rest of the country.
+New York invented the American steakhouse, and it still leads for the rest of the country.
 The best steakhouses in New York run from a 19th-century Brooklyn institution serving the same dry-aged Porterhouse it has broiled for over a century, to a Michelin-starred Korean grill house, to a power room inside a landmarked Midtown tower.
 Below is our ranked concierge shortlist of the best steakhouses in NYC for 2026, drawn entirely from the venues our team books and recommends, with the signature cut, the room, and who each one is really for.
 Every name links to its full MyRSVP guide so you can see the menu cues and reserve.

 A quick note on how we work: outside Las Vegas, MyRSVP concentrates on nightlife and pool-club bookings, so treat this as a concierge city guide to the room and the fastest way to reserve.
 Plenty of our guests pair one of these steak dinners with a MyRSVP nightlife booking elsewhere in the city.